Do You Need A Mobile or Wall Mounted Computer Workstation? The Ultimate Guide

 What type of technology will your staff be using?

-If your staff prefers laptops and tablets, then you’ll have to supply mobile computer stations.
-If your staff prefers monitors or desktop computers, then you’ll likely choose a wall-mounted station.
+If your staff prefers laptops and tablets, then supplying mobile computer carts is the best option.
+If your staff prefers monitors or desktop computers, then wall mounts are the better option.
 Likewise with powered and non-powered options, if your staff prefers the computer to last an entire shift without charging, either a wall-mounted or powered computer is your best option.

 Do you always need to have the triangle of care?